 Explain to your students that while the author does not directly state in what year the story takes place, he does tell the reader indirectly when the events happen.
-Since Segowlee cantonment was a British military base in northern India, the story must take place during a time when the British had military stations in India, when India was a British colony.
-Have your students explore the interactive timeline from The Victorian Station (available via the EDSITEment reviewed resource The Victorian Web) to discover the name of the first British queen who was also the formal Empress of India (Queen Victoria) and the year in which she received the title (1876).
+Since Segowlee antonment was a British military base in northern India, the story must take place during a time when the British had military stations in India, when India was a British colony.
+Have your students explore The Timeline of British India available via the EDSITEment reviewed resource The Victorian Web to discover the name of the first British queen who was also the formal Empress of India (Queen Victoria) and the year in which she received the title (1876).

 Note: You may also wish to tell your students that, like the United States of America, India is no longer a British colony.
 India became independent in 1947.

-Next, tell your students that The Jungle Book was published in 1894 and have them put the story's publication in the correct place on the interactive timeline.
-Guide them to discover the name of the time period (the Victorian Era), and have them summarize the setting of "Rikki-Tikki-Tavi" as it is described in the opening paragraph: a house in northern India during the Victorian Era.
+Next, tell your students that The Jungle Book was published in 1894 and have them note the story's publication in the correct place on the timeline.
+Inform them the name of the time period was the Victorian Era, and have them summarize the setting of "Rikki-Tikki-Tavi" as it is described in the opening paragraph: a house in northern India during the Victorian Era.